kosullivan7/Project-2/README.md

 **Strategy**

-The purpose of this online quiz is to provide an entertaining online quiz for people of all ages who like English football.
+The purpose of this online quiz is to provide an entertaining online quiz for people of all ages who like English Premier League football.

 The quiz should be easy for the user to navigate and return to the home page or restart the quiz.